carbonblack/cbc-syslog/README.md

 ## Sample Config File

     [general]

     #
     # Template for syslog output.
     # This is a jinja 2 template
     # NOTE: The source variable corresponds to the Cb Defense Server used to retrieve results
     #
     template = {{source}} {{version}}|{{vendor}}|{{product}}|{{dev_version}}|{{signature}}|{{name}}|{{severity}}|{{extension}}

     #
-    # Configure the specific output.
-    # Valid options are: 'udp', 'tcp', 'tcp+tls'
+    #Location of the backup Directory
+    #This will be the location of back up files in the event that results fail to send to Syslog
     #

-    #  udp     - Have the events sent over a UDP socket
-    #  tcp     - Have the events sent over a TCP socket
-    #  tcp+tls - Have the events sent over a TLS+TCP socket
+    back_up_dir = /Users/jdoe/Documents/

     #
-    output_type=tcp
+    # This sets the default severity level for POLICY_ACTION notifications.
+By default it is 4.
+    #
+    # 0 - Emergency: System is unusable.
+    #
+    # 1 - Alert: Action must be taken immediately.
+    #
+    # 2 - Critical: Critical conditions.
+    #
+    # 3 - Error: Error conditions.
+    #
+    # 4 - Warning: Warning conditions.
+    #
+    # 5 - Notice: Normal but significant condition.
+    #
+    # 6 - Informational: Informational messages.
+    #
+    # 7 - Debug: Debug-level messages.
+    #
+    policy_action_severity = 4

     #
     # Output format of the data sent.
 Currently support json or cef formats
     #
     # Warning: if using json output_format, we recommend NOT using UDP output_type
     #
     output_format=cef

     #
     # Configure the specific output.
     # Valid options are: 'udp', 'tcp', 'tcp+tls', 'http'